Celtics clobber Bucks to reach Eastern Conference finals - NewsBreak

 Williams, a third-year pro who had never scored more than 21 points in his NBA career and never made more than six 3-pointers, stunned the Bucks with 7-for-18 accuracy from beyond the arc, accounting for all but six of his points.

+“I told him to ‘Let it fly.
+They’re disrespecting you more tonight than earlier in the series,’” Celtics coach Ime Udoka said of his message to Williams.
+“That was the plan for him and other guys.”

-Tatum added five 3-pointers and Payton Pritchard four as the Celtics shot 22-for-55 on threes, outscoring the Bucks by a whopping 66-12 from beyond the arc.
+Tatum added five 3-pointers and Payton Pritchard four as the Celtics shot 22-for-55 on 3-point tries, outscoring the Bucks by a whopping 66-12 from beyond the arc.

 With Jrue Holiday and Pat Connaughton combining for 0-for-11, Milwaukee went just 4-for-33 from deep.